owolagbadavid/hngcsvjson/README.md

 OR
 click the run icon on your IDE

-Your output will be in the "output.csv" file
+Your csv output will be in the "output.csv" file

+Your json output will be in the "output.json" file

 ## Author